New Whirlpool Corporation research uncovers shift in life at home during 2020; expert predicts changes are here to stay

 Meik has been called The Indiana Jones of Smiles and probably the World´s happiest man by The Times.

 *All figures, unless otherwise stated, are from YouGov Plc.
-Total sample size was 1380 adults.
-Fieldwork was undertaken between 10th - 12th November 2020.
+Total sample size was 3442 adults.
+Fieldwork was undertaken between 9-12 Nov.
+2020.
 The survey was carried out online.
-The figures have been weighted and are representative of all US adults (aged 18+).
+The figures have been weighted and are representative of all U.S. and U.K. adults (aged 18+).

 SOURCE Whirlpool Corporation